 NAPPR was incorporated as a 501(c)3 organization in 1996 as Native American Pueblo Parent Resources.

 Today, NAPPR stands for Native American Professional Parent Resources.
 While our name has changed, our organization has grown considerably, and new programs have been added, one thing remains the same: NAPPR is committed to our mission to “empower, educate and provide supportive services to build healthy Native and Non-Native American children and families.”

 Healthy Families • Strong Communities

-NAPPR Empowers, Educates, and provides supportive services to build healthy Native American children and families.
+NAPPR Empowers, Educates, and provides supportive services to build healthy Native and Non-Native American children and families.